ROTARC/ADAPT/README.md

-Follow the [instructions on GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create your own repository from this template.
+Follow the [instructions on GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create your own repository from [the ADAPT template](https://github.com/rotarc/adapt).
 Then, clone your own repository to your computer to start working on it.
 There are several ways to clone a repository, e.g., via [Visual Studio Code](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar), [Git Tower](https://www.git-tower.com/help/guides/manage-repositories/clone-remote-repository/windows)